tomakita/RetroCheck/example/README.md

 ### Redis

 Redis is used by `retrocheck.convenience` for assertion eventing.
-If can also be used for key-value storage, if that's something that you want to use during testing, e.g. as a backing data store for mocks.
+It can also be used for key-value storage, if that's something that you want to use during testing, e.g. as a backing data store for mocks.
 If you don't want to use `retrocheck.convenience`, then Redis isn't a dependency.

 ### Generators